febrenos/Instagram/README.md

 # Instagram
-Um clone do layout do instagram usando um pouco de javascript
+Um clone do layout do instagram usando um pouco de javascript(in progress)